-If you have any questions, leave a comment and I’ll be happy to help.
+If you have any questions, or find a mistake in the pattern (I’m sure they exist!) leave a comment and I’ll be happy to help.
 And if you do make a Katniss Cowl, please send some pictures ~ I’d love to see. 🙂

 May the odds be ever in your favor!